authindicators/rfc-brand-indicators-for-message-identification/README.md

    receiver.
 Without verification and reputation, there is no way to prevent a bad actor exxample.com from using example.com's Brand Indicators and behaving maliciously.
+This document does not cover

+Blank, et al.             Expires 6 March 2024                  [Page 7]

+Internet-Draft                    BIMI                    September 2023

-This document does not cover the different verification and reputation mechanisms available, but BIMI relies upon them to be in deployed in order to control abuse.
+   the different verification and reputation mechanisms available, but BIMI relies upon them to be in deployed in order to control abuse.

-Blank, et al.           Expires 19 February 2024                [Page 7]

-Internet-Draft                    BIMI                       August 2023

 2.3.
 Out of Scope